xonq/tutorials/annotationPipeline.md

 <br />

 ## GETTING STARTED
-This pipeline and tutorials are tailored toward the annotation of fungal genomes without direct transcript evidence.
-Please read thoroughly, sometimes reread sections - what is not necessary to read will be made clear.

 #### How to read tutorials
 Commands in this tutorial will be placed in obvious command boxes `like this` or
 ```